Deutschlandstipendium for the periods 2023/24

 Determination of the ranking:

 All paper applications are processed electronically.
 For each application, a preliminary rating is generated based on the self-declarations, and weighting of grades and additional criteria (in German: Anlage 1 (Profilraster) der Satzung der Universität Stuttgart für die Vergabe von Deutschlandstipendien (11.
 August 2011) [de]).
 All digitalized data are displayed in a preliminary ranking sorted for each Faculty.
 The grants commissions verify, correct if necessary, and then set up a final ranking.

 Applicants may optionally choose up to three donors, by whom they prefer to be funded.
 However, a matching to the desired donor is not guaranteed due to the numerous similar wishes and the existing funding contracts.

 Partly, donors are allowed to take part in the grants commissions advisory.
 When the decision on the grant holders is made, the participating donors may choose their scholars.

 Yes, if your donor does not choose to remain anonymous, we will pass the contact information on to you.

-According to a rectorate’s resolution, one fourth of the scholarships has to be granted to freshmen (first two semesters of a Bachelor program).
+According to a rectorate’s resolution, one fourth of the scholarships has to be granted to freshmen (first semester of a Bachelor program).

 - The academic performance of high school graduates and first semester students (Bachelor), is evaluated through the average mark of the higher education entrance qualification (e.g Abitur or Baccalaureat).